timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 );
 ```

-Set up compression policy to compress data that’s older than 7 days:
+Set up compression policy to compress data that's older than 7 days:
 ```sql
 SELECT add_compression_policy('crypto_ticks', INTERVAL '7 days');
 ```

-Executing these two SQL scripts will make sure to compress chunks that are
+Executing these two SQL scripts compresses chunks that are
 older than 7 days.

-[Read more about compression.][compression]
+For more information, see the [compression][compression] section.

 ## Automatically compress candlestick data
 Beginning with [TimescaleDB 2.6][release-blog], you can also set up a